-A 4- to 6-ounce chicken drumstick takes 12 to 14 minutes of deep-frying or 20 to 25 minutes of shallow frying, plus two minutes of rest time, to fully cook.
+An average 4- to 6-ounce chicken drumstick takes about 12 to 14 minutes of deep-frying or 20 to 25 minutes of shallow frying, plus two minutes of rest time, to fully cook.
 Breading doesn't affect cooking time, so feel free to load up those drumsticks with your favorite coating or deep fry chicken legs with no batter.

 Pan Selection and Oil Temperature

 Only use a Dutch oven or cast-iron pan for deep-frying.
-When deep-frying, the depth of the pan must be twice that of the oil level to prevent the splatter that can start grease fires.
+When deep-frying, the depth of the pan needs to be twice that of the oil level to prevent the splatter that can start grease fires.
 Shallow frying also requires a heavy-bottomed pan; stainless steel and cast-iron work best.

 The oil temperature to fry drumsticks should be between 350 and 375 degrees Fahrenheit before adding the chicken.
 A deep-frying thermometer or a high temperature instant-read thermometer lets you easily measure the temperature of the cooking oil to make sure it hits the target range.

 Preparing the Drumsticks

 If you toss cold drumsticks into the oil, the temperature drops significantly.
 That increases your cooking time, makes the chicken cook unevenly and makes it nearly impossible to get the chicken crispy.
 Give the drumsticks about 30 minutes at room temperature before breading and frying them.

 Determine drumstick doneness with an instant-read thermometer.
 After 11 minutes of deep-frying or 22 minutes of shallow frying, insert an instant-read thermometer in the thickest portion of meat without touching the bone.
 It should measure about 160 F.